CMB delensing with deep learning: Data Simulation and Pre-processing

 We have employed a concise formula to generally describe our data simulation process, which is presented as follows:

-where, $\mathcal{M}$ represents the full sky map, and $\mathcal{F}\in\{T, Q, U\}$. $\textit{Smooth}$ represents the telescope's beam, and we have chosen a simple Gaussian beam. \textit{Lenspyx} is an abbreviation for the process of converting unlensed maps into lensed maps. $N$ represents the noise component in the image.
-Here, \textit{Smooth} and \textit{Lenspyx} can be regarded as operators, corresponding to the operations of achieving smoothing and lensing, respectively.
+where, $\mathcal{M}$ represents the full sky map, and $\mathcal{F}\in\{{\rm T}, {\rm Q}, {\rm U}\}$. ${\rm Smooth}$ represents the telescope's beam, and we have chosen a simple Gaussian beam.
+Lenspyx is an abbreviation for the process of converting unlensed maps into lensed maps. $N$ represents the noise component in the image.
+We also considered the impact of instrumental effects and used a Gaussian beam with a full width at half maximum~({\rm FWHM}) of $7.9$ {\rm arcmins} to simplify the processing.

-During the simulation process, we employed the \textit{HEALPix} pixelization strategy.
-Given the significant importance of small-scale analysis, we deliberately selected a sky map with a resolution of $N_{side}=2048$, corresponding to an angular resolution of $1.718$ arcminutes.

-We have considered the simple instrumental effect, namely the influence of the Gaussian beam.
-In order to more accurately simulate the observational data, we adopt the full width at half maximum~(FWHM) from existing full sky observation experiments in subsequent simulations to convolve the sky map.